dippersauce/BUCR/README.md

 # BUCR
 Remotely crash Bitcoin Unlimited XTHIN nodes by sending an invalid GET_XTHIN request.

-The vulnerable code in question is present in thinblock.cpp:
+The vulnerable code in question is present in the thinblock.cpp file of https://github.com/BitcoinUnlimited/BitcoinUnlimited:

 ```C++
 else if (inv.type == MSG_THINBLOCK)